Top 10 Best Sites

 Ironically, as we continue to search for our proverbial knight in shining armor, many of us have become jaded in matters of the heart.
-In the process of looking for what we envision as the perfect guy, we have completely lost sight of what chivalry is and what a real knight looks like — not a lackluster substitute.
+In the process of looking for what we envision as the perfect guy, we have completely lost sight of what chivalry is and what a real knight looks like.

 Many of us have become convinced courtesy and good manners are reason for alarm.
 Think about it.
 When a man does something nice for you, do you become suspicious of his motives?

 I will be the first to admit I am actually quite cynical when it comes to relationships, but I do not believe chivalry is dead.
 I believe women should expect chivalry from every potential suitor and never settle for less than the best.
-I still believe most men are genuinely good at heart and actually want to find a princess to spoil.
+But I also think women should show the same courtesies to men.

 So, the next time a guy opens a door for you, take a second look.
 Your knight just might show up in the strangest of places in desperate need of nothing more than a good shine.